JJRyan0/jjryan0/README.md

 ## About Me

-I’m a **Senior Data Analytics Professional** with 9+ years of experience delivering **AI-driven insights** in customer-focused analytics, passionate about leveraging data to improve lives and to apply my expertise in **ML/AI, NLP, and data engineering** to innovate in logistics and customer services.
+I’m a **Senior Data Analytics Professional** with 9+ years of experience delivering **AI-driven insights** in customer-focused analytics, passionate about leveraging data to improve lives and to apply my expertise in **ML/AI, NLP, and data engineering** to innovate in business and customer services.

 ### What I Bring: